The history of the Polka Dots in fashion

 How a dotted design got the name polkadot?
 An early case of marketing strategy forms the underlying cause.

 In the 17th century, the Czech folk dance Polka was extremely popular.
-Clever manufacturers who wanted to bring more attention to their products, linked the term polka to everything in sight, no matter whether it was relevant or not, because the polka was hot news.
+Clever manufacturers who wanted to bring more attention to their products, linked the term polka to everything in sight, no matter whether it was relevant or not, because the polka certainly was.
 The first officially documented mention of the term polka dot appeared in the American magazine Godey's Lady's Book in 1857, with the following description: “Scarf of muslin, for light summer wear, surrounded by a scalloped edge, embroidered in rows of round polka dots. " Point taken.

 MISS & MINNIE